ZeCroque/RoleplayersAlternateStart/readme.md

 Enjoy the main quest from a different perspective that doesn't force you to roleplay as the miner BGS wanted you to be.

-Here's a detailed summary of what have been changed:
-1. You will find the first artifact randomly after level 5 upon reaching an eligible location with 33% chance (configurable).
+There's now two ways of starting the main quest:
+- Going to the Argos Extractor Office in the Valberg Building (Commercial District of New Atlantis): if you accept the job you'll start the vanilla intro sequence.
+- Finding the Artifact Eta (the one normally found of Vectera) randomly while exploring: it will start an alternate starting sequence that skips the Vectera events.
+    - By default there's a 33% chance the artifact will spawn after level 5 upon reaching an eligible location.
+You can configure these conditions using the "Narrative Adjustments" terminal inside the starting cell.
+You can find the list of eligible locations in the FAQ section.
-2. Once the artifact is acquired, you will dispose of it in your own way and eventually Constellation will reach out to you.
+    - Once the artifact is acquired, you will dispose of it in your own way and eventually Constellation will reach out to you.
-3. Barrett will leave to assist the Vectera Mining Operation before your arrival at the Lodge, but it has nothing to do with the finding of an artifact.
-He simply got them into trouble with pirates during another mining operation (during which he found one of the two artifacts Constellation yet has).
+    - Barrett will leave to assist the Vectera Mining Operation before your arrival at the Lodge.
+During his recovery of Constellation's second artifact he attracted pirate attention, and the Argos miners have evidence that hostile activity is present in the area.
-4. After entering the Lodge, you will proceed through the standard Constellation intro with all references to you being a miner removed
+    - After entering the Lodge, you will proceed through the standard Constellation intro with all references to you being a miner removed
-5. After Sarah's first quest, you will be tasked with rescuing Barrett on Vectera, again with no prior miner references.
+    - After Sarah's first quest, you will be tasked with rescuing Barrett on Vectera, again with no prior miner references.
-6. Completing Barrett's rescue unlocks the Frontier via a brief follow-up quest.
+    - Completing Barrett's rescue unlocks the Frontier via a brief follow-up quest.
-7. In the standard NG+ start, all references to you being a miner have also been removed.
+    - The vanilla "One Small Step" quest will be entirely skipped when doing this alternate entry point in the MQ, so it will prevent events depending on it to occur, such as the SSNN interview about the Vectera events.
+You might want that quest to be completed for mod compatibility however: you can do it with the "Narrative Adjustments" terminal.

+Those two options are obviously mutually exclusive.

 ### Starting Options